 Going to the summit of this mountain belongs to what I would call a true mountaineering, a simple and yet demanding walk-up.
 I do not use the word easy for such altitudes, because it is never so, but is truly unproblematic and achievable by anybody with ordinary physical conditions.
 In this page, I give you essential information about Sasseneire mountain, which you will need to know prior to going there.

 Coordinates of the mountains are the following

 The mountain is located in the Wallis province of Switzerland, to the west from the Moiry lake, between Val de Moiry and Val d’Herens and there exist nice mountaineering routes from both valleys.
 If you climb Sasseneire, the highest point to come by car or by bus is at the dam of the Moiry lake (2249 m).

 There is a restaurant at the dam, and a regular bus line from Grimentz.
-From the restaurant you simply walk along the dam and continue in the western direction by following the signs towards Col de Torrent (2919 m).
-Note that there are no signs for Sasseneire whatsoever.
+From the restaurant, you simply walk along the dam and continue in the western direction by following the signs towards Col de Torrent (2919 m).
+Note that there are no signs of Sasseneire whatsoever.

 From the dam, there is a gravel road which you will follow to a cattle house, and from there you will continue up the mountain towards the lake Autannes (2696 m).
 This is a pleasant walk over pastures and meadows.

 From the lake Autannes, you will have wonderful views over several 4000 meters high mountains which close the Moiry valley from the south.
 This includes Dent Blanche (4357 m), Ober Gabelhorn (4063 m), Zinalrothorn (4221 m), Grand Cornier (3962), Pointes de Mourti (3564), Pigne de la Le (3396 m), and many others.
 If you would like to camp somewhere in the area then this is the spot for it.